 Monroe County Municipal Waste Management Authority

-Our goals are to promote an integrated solid waste management system that protects the environment and public health and safety by ensuring the proper handling of municipal solid waste.
+Our goals are to promote an integrated solid waste management system that conserves resources and protects public health, safety, and welfare by ensuring the proper handling of municipal solid waste.

 The Waste Authority is responsible for the county’s long-term management of municipal waste.
 Day to day, we incorporate an integrated solid waste management system by evaluating local needs and conditions to optimize our efficiency.
 Through this practice, we prioritize waste reduction, waste reuse or remanufacturing, recycling, composting, and proper disposal.

 You might only know us by our blue recycling bins, but we are much more than that.
+The Waste Authority operates a self-sustained recycling facility.
 Our primary responsibility is to develop, implement, and enforce a system that most effectively ensures the wellbeing of our community while also protecting the environment.
 Beyond such duties, we also issue permits to waste haulers.
 These permits allow for the disposal of Monroe County municipal waste at the county designated facilities.

 A vital part of the Authority is our police department.
 Our officers are committed to protecting not only the environment but also the health and safety of the public.
 Whether it is short term or long term problems associated with the transportation, storage, processing, and disposal of municipal waste, the department enforces the Monroe County Municipal Waste Ordinance in a practical yet dynamic approach.